GatherPress/gatherpress/docs/developer/blocks/hookable-patterns/README.md

 GatherPress adds the following blocks by default into a new created event:

-- A block-pattern named `gatherpress/event-template`.

-    #### This pattern contains the following blocks by default
+- A block-pattern named `gatherpress/event-template`, which contains the following blocks by default:

     - `gatherpress/event-date`
     - `gatherpress/add-to-calendar`